CRPGs For Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 the graphics are nice enough but the interface is unpleasant.
 This isn't a bad game, but it's not exactly compelling, either.

-Might and Magic IX Review Hints and Walkthrough Buy This Game
+Might and Magic IX Review Hints Buy This Game (Amazon affiliate link)

 This classic CRPG trilogy shows its age in its turn-based combat and chunky isometric graphics, but somehow it's still fun a decade later--